jncraton/languagemodels/paper.md

 The package includes the following features under the hood

-- Local LLM inference via `transformers` or remote API inference
+- Local LLM inference on CPU for broad device support
 - Transparent model caching to allow fast repeated inference without explicit model initialization
-- Pre-defined models to allow the software to run easily and effectively on as many devices as possible
+- Pre-selected models to allow the software to run easily and effectively on as many devices as possible

 \newpage